 Are you looking to improve your business process, build a new product, save cost, or understand customers’ product requirements?

-Then business process mapping is an essential tool to do this.
+Business process mapping is an essential tool to do this.
 Process modeling is not just for the realms of large manufacturing plants looking to optimize operations it is also a highly effective tool when applied to every aspect of your business to identify opportunities to improve existing products or start the process of building new ones

-Everything within a business is a process, you will frequently hear comments on how people do not like processes or they do not work to a process.
+Everything within a business is a process, you will frequently hear comments on how people do not like processes or they do not work with a process.
 The reality is, regardless of what they think, they work within a process…

-If you truly want to understand, improve efficiency and save cost, you must map your business processes or customer processes at a level of detail sufficient to enable improvement.
+If you truly want to understand, improve efficiency, and save cost, you must map your business processes or customer processes at a level of detail sufficient to enable improvement.

 What is Business Process Mapping